dotnet/iot/src/devices/Ft4222/README.md

 ## Requirements

-In order to have this FTDI board working and getting support for SPI and I2C, you need to install in a path the ```LibFT4222.dll``` provided by FTDI Chip.
+In order to have this FTDI board working and getting support for SPI, GPIO and I2C, you need to install in a path the ```LibFT4222.dll``` provided by FTDI Chip.
 You can find the latest version [here](https://www.ftdichip.com/Products/ICs/FT4222H.html).
 The version used to build this project is 1.4.2 and you can download it directly from FTDI [here](https://www.ftdichip.com/Support/SoftwareExamples/LibFT4222-v1.4.2.zip).

 ### Running it on a Windows 64 bit version